CompSciCreator/Swap-Bytes/README.md

 This program swaps the bytes of a 4-byte integer provided as a command-line argument and prints the result in hexadecimal format.
 It is written in C programming language.

 Files:
+- Byte.c: Original Source code C file.
 - a.out: original gcc compiled file of source code for the byte swapping program.
-- byte_swap.c: Contains the FINAL source code for the byte swapping program. (gcc -o byte_swap Byte.c)
+- byte_swap.c: Contains the FINAL compiled source code for the byte swapping program. (gcc -o byte_swap Byte.c)

 Compilation and Execution:
 To compile the program, use a C compiler such as gcc: